yegor256/blog/_drafts/maven-casperjs.md

 </plugin>
 {% endhighlight %}

+An exact name of downloaded binary is stored in `${phantomjs.binary}` Maven property.

 ## 2. Install CasperJS

-Unfortunately, there is no plugin for CasperJS installation (at least I haven't found any).
-That's why, I'm using plain old `git`.
-You should have it installed on your build machine.
+Unfortunately, there is no similar plugin for CasperJS installation (at least I haven't found any).
+That's why, I'm using plain old `git` (you should have it installed on your build machine).

 {% highlight xml %}
 <plugin>